-Before making the decision to set sail with your pets, it’s a good idea to first see how they react to a smaller excursion close to home.
+Before sailing with pets, it’s a good idea to see how they react to a smaller excursion close to home first.
 Of course, you’ll already have some idea of how much or how little they enjoy the water or being away from the comfort of the living room, but thoroughly testing the reality can help you manage and prepare for the things that need the most work.
 Do they follow commands on the water as well as they do at home?
 Do they sprint down the boat deck barking at passing birds?
 Will they eat, relax, and sleep as needed when weather conditions aren’t ideal?
 These types of questions become more of a concern once you hit the open ocean, so you should consider them carefully before a big journey.

 Pet Documentation – Pet Passports (EU) and More